raganwald-deprecated/homoiconic/2011/01/anything_to_declare.md

 So, last night when I got home from the gym I decided to take a little un-billable time and put it towards fixing this problem.
 I started by developing an even simpler example to serve as a test bed: [Misadventure][m].
 Misadventure is a gross over-simplification of text-based [adventure][a] games (you can play Misadventure [here][play]).
 You've been abducted by aliens and you wake up in a corn maze.
 Naturally, you have to find your way out, one step at a time.

-The key benefit of Misadventure for the purpose of working on helpers for routes is that it is route-heavy: Every location in the corn maze has its own id and the game can reconstruct the maze from a seed that is provided to Javascript's PRNG `Math.random`.
+The key benefit of Misadventure for the purpose of working on helpers for routes is that it is route-heavy: Every location in the corn maze has its own id and the game can reconstruct the maze from a seed that is provided to JavaScript's PRNG `Math.random`.
 There's not much else going on, so working on Misadventure makes it easy to focus on the feature we need.

 **the situation**